 The Benefits of Marijuana Edibles

 Edibles are becoming increasingly popular, but their appeal stretches beyond a wide selection.
 For starters, Colorado residents, visitors and tourists often find themselves in locations or around people where smoking is not allowed or strongly discouraged.
 Whether you use marijuana for recreation or medicinal purposes, edibles are a discrete, odor free way to enjoy THC at home or on the go (remember you should never drive while under the influence).
 Beyond the benefits of discretion, there are many individuals who cannot or would rather not smoke marijuana flowers for health reasons.
 Some medical patients are dealing with conditions that weaken their immune system or lungs, and inhaling marijuana smoke could cause a life-threatening infection.
-For these individuals, marijuana edibles provide a safe alternative that allows them to receive the medicine they need.
+For these individuals, marijuana edibles provide an alternative that allows them to receive the medicine they need.
 Additionally, edibles are known for providing a different kind of high from traditional inhalation of THC.
 In large doses, some consumers report feeling a stronger body high and an almost psychedelic head high.
 Some users find they prefer the slower-building, longer-lasting high of edibles to the quick-hitting but fast-dissipating high that comes with cannabis inhaled through the lungs.

 Things to Know About Marijuana Edibles